kevinwang27/cs51b-site/docs/projects/1-convergence.md

 ## Convergence Rules

+The easiest way to understand the rules is to watch the demo portion of the video above.
+You can also play around with the staff version of the game [here](http://5.78.115.40:8080/).

 {: .note }
-The easiest way to understand the rules is to watch the demo portion of the video above.
+Your game can and should be much better than ours!
+Our barebones version just shows the basic functionality of the game.

 ### Basic Rules